NicolasLagaillardie/mpst_rust_github/response.md

 ### P1: how to build a docker image

 The reviewer is not required to build a docker image, since we provide the docker image itself.
-The docker image can be loaded following the instructions in the Getting started part  of the readme file.  (https://gist.github.com/ecoopartifact22/0dd3c058f5599a5e80ed52cb9757e78d#getting-started)
+The docker image can be loaded following the instructions in the Getting started part  of the readme file (https://gist.github.com/ecoopartifact22/0dd3c058f5599a5e80ed52cb9757e78d#getting-started).
-We encourage the reviewer to use the provided docker image to make sure the correct version of the repository is being tested.
+We kindly suggest the reviewer to use the provided docker image to make sure the correct version of the repository is being tested.

 ### P2: the repository includes a LICENSE file